IBM/blockchain-network-on-kubernetes/README.md

 #### Delete the network

-If required, you can bring your hyperledger fabric network down as well.
-The script `deleteNetwork.sh` is provided to achieve that.
-The script will delete all your pods, jobs, deployments etc. from your Kubernetes cluster.
+If required, you can bring your hyperledger fabric network down using the script `deleteNetwork.sh`.
+This script will delete all your pods, jobs, deployments etc. from your Kubernetes cluster.

 ```
 $ ./deleteNetwork.sh